The Cell (The Vampire Diaries): Plot

 After Damon finishes his narration about what happened, Elena starts saying how it will be okay because Stefan will rescue them.
 Then Damon tells her Stefan doesn't even know about the place.
 He never told him because he didn't want Stefan to feel more guilty than he already did.
 Shortly thereafter Aaron arrives in the basement to accuse Elena of killing his parents and Megan.
 Damon tells him that he was the one who killed his parents as well as every member of his family.
-Damon was following through with a revenge scheme that required him kill every member of the Whitmore family, save one from each generation.
+Damon was following through with a revenge scheme that required him to kill every member of the Whitmore family, save one from each generation.
 This survivor who would be allowed to grow and start a new family; then, Damon would repeat the process.

 Damon admits that his last victim was a woman named Sara few months ago.
 Sara was Aaron's aunt and the last family he had left.
 Elena gets upset hearing that since few months ago she and Damon were together and happy and she cannot believe that he did that.
-Aaron, hearing the news about his aunt, he shoots Damon in the head and Damon drops unconscious.
+Aaron, hearing the news about his aunt, shoots him in the head and Damon drops unconscious.

-Meanwhile, in Mystic Falls, Stefan (Paul Wesley) watches Katherine so she will not try to kill herself again but Katherine is tired of his PTSD and she calls Caroline (Candice Accola) to come and help Stefan get over it.
+Meanwhile, in Mystic Falls, Stefan (Paul Wesley) watches Katherine so she will not try to kill herself again but Katherine is tired of his PTSD and calls Caroline (Candice Accola) to come and help Stefan get over it.
 Caroline arrives with the safe that Stefan was locked in during the whole summer.
 Her plan is to lock him inside the safe again to face his fears.

 Stefan gets into the safe but the plan is not working, so Katherine has another idea.
 In a moment where Stefan is unconscious, she gets into the safe with him.
 When Stefan wakes up, he is worried that he will kill her.
-Katherine does not worry about that at all and she tries to make him focus on what really bothers him; the breakup with Elena.
-He prefers the physical pain than the emotional one.
+Katherine does not worry about that at all and she tries to make him focus on what really bothers him - the breakup with Elena.
+He prefers the physical pain over the emotional one.
 This works and Stefan calms down while coming very close to Katherine.
 The moment they are about to kiss, Caroline opens the safe.
 They draw away but a little bit later, when Stefan goes to thank her, they end up having sex.